EficodeDemoOrg/copilot-fullstack-requirements-exercise/README.md

 # Project: Gene Weaver - Dazzling DNA Destiny!

-**Mission:** To banish boring biology lessons and swap dry diagrams for dazzling digital displays that show schoolchildren how genetics *really* works (spoiler: it's kind of amazing).
+**Mission:** To banish boring biology lessons and swap dry diagrams for dazzling digital displays that show schoolchildren how genetics *really* works (spoiler: it's kind of amazing, from simple traits to complex family trees!).

 ## 1. Introduction: Unraveling the Blueprint of Fluffiness